ans-group/docs.ukfast.co.uk/source/security/ddos/safedns-setup.md

 ### SafeDNS:

 Before setting up a SafeDNS domain in DDoSX<sup>®</sup>, double-check that your domain is set up correctly and working as expected through SafeDNS.
-Documentation on how to setup SafeDNS can be found at :doc:`/Domains/safedns/index` should you assistance.
+Documentation on how to setup SafeDNS can be found in our [SafeDNS Documentation](/Domains/safedns/index) should you assistance.

 You must move all records associated with the domains (including sub-domains) you wish to protect, including SMTP, MX, mail etc to SafeDNS.